tai1nguyen/dnd-gadgetzan-gazette/overview.md

 ## Life in Gadgetzan
 City-based adventures can be challenging to run. especially if your player characters are inclined to wander.
 Keeping the characters in Gadgetzan, where the action is, requires that they feel at home.
 To that end, here are some points to keep in mind:

 - Almost anything can be bought or sold in Gadgetzan.
 There's no need for adventurers to shop elsewhere.

 - Gadgetzans generally hold adventurers in high regard, given that many of the city's most esteemed citizens are former adventurers and that the city has been saved countless times by adventurers over the years.

 - Adventurers who are invested in the city are less likely to want to leave it.
 As your players flesh out their characters' backgrounds, encourage them to establish roots in Gadgetzan.
-A good Gadgetzan adventure further invests the characters by awarding them property in the city and giving them opportunities to join local factions and guilds.
+A good city-based adventure further invests the characters by awarding them property in the city and giving them opportunities to join local factions and guilds.

 ### Breaking the Law
 ![Jailed Sorceress](references/images/jailed-sorceress.jpg =200x){.float-right}